grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 #### Cliffe Pools

 I pause to take stock.
 Am I hungry?
 It's a possibility.
-I trundle up to the top of one the reserves' marked mounds and take a seat to eat a snack.
+I trundle up to the top of one the reserve's marked mounds and take a seat to eat a snack.
 The islands visible from here are flooded with gulls.
 They make a phenomenal racket.
-Among them a few Mediterranean Gulls give the distinct impression of being deeply unimpressed by their noisier Black-headed cousins.
+Among them a few Mediterranean Gulls give the distinct impression of being deeply unimpressed by their noisier black-headed cousins.

 Refuelled, and redirected, I head to the causeway that cuts through the reserve's multiple pools.
 A couple of folks are giving the second